Using a credit card in UAE

 - Know where you’ll get cash from.
-Consider using your debit card to withdraw cash from ATMs.
-If you need to exchange money, stick to banks or official money-exchange offices because possessing counterfeit money in Turkey is a serious crime.
+Consider using your debit card to withdraw cash from ATMs as you are less likely to incur the higher fees associated with credit cards.
+If you need to exchange money, stick to banks or official money-exchange offices because possessing counterfeit money in UAE is a serious crime.
 Try to avoid exchanging money at airports and popular tourist destinations because of typically poor exchange rates.

-Ask yourself these simple questions before you leave so your spending in Turkey does not hit any roadblocks.
+Ask yourself these simple questions before you leave so your spending in UAE does not hit any roadblocks.

 - Which cards will I take?
-Visa and Mastercard are the favourites.
+Visa and Mastercard are your safest bet.
 If you’re planning a trip, check out cards which give you complimentary airport lounge access.
-If you are planning well in advance, consider earning air miles for your trip with a frequent flyer credit card.
+If you’re planning well in advance, consider earning air miles for your trip with a frequent flyer credit card.